uhi67/umvc/readme.md

 3. You can define CLI commands in `commands` directory, deriving from `\uhi67\umvc\Command` class.
 There are some built-in command in the framework. `php app` command lists all available commands, both built-in and custom ones.
 4. A simple file-based localization support is built-in.
 Place your translations into `messges/la.php` files where "la" is the language you want to translate to.

+#### Component configurations and properties

+All components,most of UMVC classes, including the main App class itself, is a `\uhi67\umvc\Component`.
+`Component` implements **property** features: magic getter and setter uses getProperty and setProperty methods.
+`Component` is **configurable**: constructor accepts a configuration array containing values for public properties.

 #### Built-in components

 1. `MySqlConnection` -- to connect to database.
 Includes SQL query builder.
 Currently the only implementation of `Connection`.